Skip to Content

 You may choose not to use a Power even if you currently have the figure.

-The objective of Something Wild! is to create sets and runs among the cards you play in front of you.
+While playing you are trying to create sets and runs among the cards you play in front of you.

 A set is three cards of the same number.
 Color does not matter.